sciabarra/Sparkoin/README.md

 Open the docker bash prompt and use the bash shell (also on windows).

-You also need: a JDK 1.8, and SBT, all available in the path.
+More prerequisites for development.
+Check DEVEL.md

 ### Installation of the services

 First, configure.
 If you have `docker-machine` (then you are on docker toolbox) you have to tell the ip where your want docker and the size of the virtual disk.

-If you want to import the whole Blockchain and store it in Cassandra you need at least 200 GB.
+If you want to import the whole Blockchain and store it in Hadoop you need at least 200 GB.

 NOTE!
 If you use docker toolbox, you can use any ip in the range 192.168.99.2 - 192.168.99.99